grant-humphries/dev-near-light-rail/README.md

 After this script has completed, to validate the results, examine the tax lot and multi-family housing spatial tables in a desktop GIS to ensure that the geoprocessing has been executed correctly.

-For metadata that describes the stats that have been generated see [METADATA.md]().

-#### placeholder
-The final output of the master script is a csv containing statistics, that is then manually converted to xlsx, formatted and annotated.
+The final output of the master script is a csv containing statistics, that is then manually converted to excel workbook, formatted and annotated.
+For metadata that describes the stats see [METADATA.md](https://github.com/grant-humphries/dev-near-light-rail/blob/master/METADATA.md).